Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 With both original stars (Ralph Macchio and William Zabka), the show has created fantastic dialogue, one-liners, and iconic Cobra Kai quotes.

-In addition to the snappy dialogue between Daniel and Johnny, the Cobra Kai cast is joined by newcomers Miguel, Samantha, Hawk, and Robby, who have some of their iconic dialogue, which we’ll share below along with some context.
+In addition to the snappy dialogue between Daniel and Johnny, the Cobra Kai cast is joined by newcomers Miguel, Samantha, Hawk, and Robby, who have some of their iconic dialogue, which I’ll share below along with some context.

 1. “Pain does not exist in this dojo.”